 I was recently given the opportunity by the kind folks at Areo Magazine to publish a few opinions of mine on the nature of human cooperation titled, “The Selfish Nature of Human Cooperation,” which you can find in a link at the bottom of this post.

 The article, which is about a 9 minute read, argues that most of the time when anthropologists et al align cooperation with some sort of moral good, we fail to take into account the mechanisms by which cooperation is maintained and what the purpose of cooperation is.
-Since I decided to soft-dox myself by publishing it under my real name, I don’t want to get into too many polemics on who this piece was written for, but I can point you in a couple of directions for anyone who is interested.
+Since I decided to soft-dox myself by publishing it under my real name, I don’t want to get into too many polemics on who this piece though.

 Siberian Fox references a relatively controversial paper by Francesco Guala from the University of Milan which picks apart some of the experiments I included in my article and argues that maybe punishment isn’t that essential for maintaining cooperation because it hasn’t been shown.
 I have read the paper before and purposely decided to ignore it in the Areo piece because the article itself is a target article, so many of his points have already been addressed internally.

 Guala says in the abstract, “In spite of some oft-repeated claims, there is no evidence that cooperation in the small egalitarian societies studied by anthropologists is enforced by means of costly punishment.”
 This is not necessarily correct, because as he states later, the evidence is there, it’s simply not linked to any real-world problems.
 Specifically, he believes the lab-type experiments set up in the field may not necessarily reflect real-world mechanisms used by hunter-gatherers.
 If any of the critiques he provides were to deal a critical blow to costly-punishment, this would be the one.